rage/programming-23/data/part-5/1-more-lists.md

 <programming-exercise name='Sudoku: check column' tmcname='part05-05_sudoku_column'>

-Please write a function named `column_correct(sudoku: list, column_no: int)`, which takes a two-dimensional array representing a sudoku grid and an integer referring to a single column as its arguments.
-Columns are indexed from zero here.
+Please write a function named `column_correct(sudoku: list, column_no: int)`, which takes a two-dimensional array representing a sudoku grid, and an integer referring to a single column, as its arguments.
+Columns are indexed from 0.

-The function should return `True` or `False` depending on whether the column is filled in correctly, that is, whether it contains each of the numbers 1 to 9 at most once.
+The function should return `True` or `False`, depending on whether the column is filled in correctly, that is, whether it contains each of the numbers 1 to 9 at most once.

 ```python
 sudoku = [